MicrosoftDocs/visualstudio-docs/docs/code-quality/working-with-code-metrics-data.md

 ## Add, remove, and rearrange data columns

-You can add or remove results columns from the **Code Metrics Results** window .
+You can add or remove results columns from the **Code Metrics Results** window.
 In addition, you can rearrange results columns so that they appear in the order that you want.

 ### Add or remove a column